CREST Accredited, Application Security Testing Specialists

 In some cases this is relatively simple as it may be you require a test of a single system or application whose boundaries are clearly defined.
 In other cases the scope will be more complex.
 A good example of this is when conducting a penetration test to meet PCI DSS requirement 11.3 which will need us to verify the scope for testing actually covers all in-scope systems.

 For simple requirements we can typically scope a test accurately via a phone call or email, more complex tests will require a scoping form to be completed.
+A link to this can be found in the Resources section below.

 Communication is key to the delivery of a good security testing engagement.
 You will be assigned a project lead who will handle all of the logistics of testing with you and give you one point of contact should you need to discuss anything.
 We will keep you updated throughout testing as required and a free-of-charge wash-up call between our consultants and relevant parties from your organisation can be scheduled once you have reviewed the detailed report provided.
 This gives you the opportunity to discuss the findings and recommendations in more detail and evaluate further your best course of action.